 But the film has me thinking about more than just climate change and existentialism.
 I’m also thinking about the very human tendency to avoid uncomfortable emotions, and how that can lead to much greater consequences in the long run.

-We simply don’t feel like feeling those feelings!
+You simply don’t feel like feeling those feelings!

 This is a coping mechanism you might adopt when you subconsciously suppress or avoid your feelings around a harsh truth, because it’s too overwhelming to confront it.
 Whether it’s your sexual preferences, your credit card balance, or your inevitable mortality.